 (b) Assume, in addition, that X and Y are identically distributed, i.e., have the same pdf.
-Based on the result of (a) calculate the probability P(X > Y).
-(Hint: You should be able to derive or check your answer based on symmetry.)
+Based on the result of (a) calculate the proba-

-40. You have 2 coins and a spinning pointer U. The coins are fair and unbiased, and the pointer U has a uniform distribution over [0, 1).
-You flip the both coins and spin the pointer.
+48. You have 2 coins and a spinning pointer U. The coins are fair and unbiased, and the pointer U has a uniform distribution over [0, 1).
+You flip both coins and spin the pointer.
 A random variable X is defined as follows:

-If the first coin is "heads", then:
+If the first coin is "heads," then: